 - Avoid new debts: Don’t make large purchases on your credit card or take on any new loans for large purchases.
 New loans can raise your DTI and lower your credit score.
 Avoid too many credit inquiries as well, as those can negatively affect your score.

 The Alternative Solution

 Understanding that a strict debt-to-income can deter many homeowners from qualifying for loans or reaching their financial goals can help lead you to success.
 Instead of dealing with life-changing and high-stress solutions, there is another path homeowners can take.
-EasyKnock offers solutions that allow homeowners to convert their equity into cash.
+Sale-leaseback programs offer solutions that allow homeowners to convert their equity into cash.
 How to get a loan with high debt-to-income ratio?
-You simply sell your house to EasyKnock but stay there as a renter for as long as you need to.
+You simply sell your house but stay there as a renter for as long as you need to.
 When you’re ready, you can repurchase your home or move to a new one.
-The best part is that since EasyKnock is not a loan, we don’t have the strict requirements of traditional lenders.
-That means no minimum DTI or credit score is needed to access these options.
 You’ll get the cash you need without the struggle of dealing with lenders or the stress of moving out when you’re not ready.